How to Lift LTO Alarm Tag on Motor Vehicle

 The basic requirements include the following:

-• Original Certificate of Registration (CR) / certification that the original Certificate of Registration – Encumbered (CRE) is with the financing company and that it poses no objection on the application for change classification (Private to For Hire)
+• Original Certificate of Registration (CR) / Certificate of Registration – Encumbered (CRE) with conformity of the financing company interposing no objection as to the change of body/body design / engine/ color

 • Original Philippine National Police – Highway Patrol Group (PNP-HPG) Motor Vehicle Clearance Certificate